MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/sensor-data-intelligence/sdi-deploy-iot-solution-on-azure.md

-﻿---
+---
 title: Deploy an IoT solution on Azure
-description: Sensor Data Intelligence uses data from sensors that are connected to Azure.
-This article describes how to deploy an IoT solution to your own Azure subscription.
+description: Sensor Data Intelligence uses data from sensors that are connected to Microsoft Azure.
+This article explains how to deploy an Internet of Things (IoT) solution on your Azure subscription.
 author: johanhoffmann
 ms.date: 09/02/2022
 ms.topic: article